 Dr. Shelley Ball - Biosphere's founder and president

-Shelley is Biosphere Environmental Education's founder, president, and chief operations officer.
+Shelley is Biosphere Environmental Education's founder and president.
 Creating Biosphere was a 30 year dream in the making for her.
 As a biologist and educator, Shelley has always been passionate about nature and about sharing her love of nature with others.
 She has done this through her work as a university professor - especially through teaching and taking students on field courses around the world - as a photographer, giving audiovisual presentations on nature and the amazing places around the world that she has experienced first hand - and as an environmental storyteller.

 Shelley connects with nature through travel, kayaking, hiking, gardening, and photography.
-She serves her community through volunteering with the Mississippi Madawaska Land Trust and with the Lanark Animal Welfare Society.
+She serves her community through volunteering with the Mississippi Madawaska Land Trust (including working as a science manager for their cutting-edge bioacoustics monitoring research).
+She also spent 3 years as a volunteer photographer the Lanark Animal Welfare Society, photographing cats for their adoption page and producing a fundraising calendar..